bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel

-syncthing will not work with the original Seagate Central kernel.
+Syncthing will not work with the original Seagate Central v2.6.35 Linux kernel.

+Note that this procedure does NOT require the cross compilation toolkit to be installed.

 ## Obtain syncthing
 ### Option 1 - Download syncthing binary
-You can download the precompiled **Linux ARM** version of syncthing from the syncthing page at
+You can obtain a precompiled **Linux ARM** version of syncthing from the syncthing download page at

 https://syncthing.net/downloads/